 by Texas Homesteader ~

 Sometimes I need a can of cherry pie filling for a recipe.
 But DANG have you priced that little can of filling?
 And there’s often lots of filling but precious little actual cherry in those cans.
-But it’s simple to make your own cherry pie filling using canned or frozen cherries.

-So these days I’ve found it’s often cheaper and always oh-so-much-more delicious to make my own cherry pie filling.
+So these days I’ve found it’s often cheaper and always oh-so-much-more delicious to make my own pie filling.
 I use either canned or frozen cherries and BOOM!

-Homemade Cherry Pie Filling
+Homemade Gluten-Free Cherry Pie Filling Ingredients

 Making this cherry pie filling is beyond simple.
 I’m basically just thawing frozen cherries and reserving the juice that drains away. (or reserving the juice from a drained can of cherries).

-Or anywhere that topping a dessert with cherry pie filling adds a little sumpin’…
+You can use this homemade pie filling anywhere that topping a dessert with cherry pie filling adds a little sumpin’…

 So versatile, so EASY!

-So if you’re tired of plunking down the cash for that can of cherry pie filling which contains precious few actual cherries, consider buying cherries when they’re in season & cheap.
+So if you’re tired of plunking down the cash for that can of pie filling which contains precious few actual cherries, consider buying cherries when they’re in season & cheap.

 Pit them and then toss them in the freezer.
-That way they’ll be ready and waiting for you to use them down the road for making your own homemade cherry pie filling.
-You know, the filling that contains LOTS of cherries!
+That way they’ll be ready and waiting for you to use them down the road for making your own homemade pie filling.

 Small 1-Cup Cherry Pie Filling Recipe: